Amir-mirgeloybayat/French-Basic-Phrases/README.md

 # French-Basic-Phrases

-This is an Android student project consists working with:
+This is an Android student project working with:
 -gridlayouts
 -buttons
 -starting new acticities